 A few years ago, I came across a book with a curious title: The Truths of History:A Fair, Unbiased, Impartial, Unprejudiced, and Conscientious Study of History.
-The author tries tries to one-up Fox New’s “fair and balanced” motto, but of course, labelled yourself “fair” or your views “unbiased” does not make them so.
+The author tries to one-up Fox New’s “fair and balanced” motto, but of course, labelling yourself “fair” or your views “unbiased” does not make them so.

 To be fair, “bias” is often used to mean “undue bias” with the recognition that no one is free from perspective.
 But, again, this begs the question of what amount of bias is undue.

 Some historians think they have some unique insight or understanding of the truth of history.
 These are the same people who confidently fill the online comment sections of newspapers with their proud declamations of right and wrong.
 Historians must stand for something, but they have to be willing to admit that they might be wrong.